Car Is Making Noise When Turning | Finally Fixed!

 How Can I Fix My Car If It Is Making Noise When Turning?

-If these parts are not properly lubricated, they can make when turning car makes noise.
+If these parts are not adequately lubricated, they can make when turning car makes noise.
 Finally, if your car makes noise when turning, you may need to take it to a mechanic to check it out.

 What Are Some Common Causes Of Car Noises?